The Temple of Apollo

 Another legend claimed that God Apollo walked to Delphi from the north.
 On the way he stopped at the area of Tempe, a city in Thessaly, to pick laurel (also known as bay tree) which he considered to be a sacred plant.
 Afterward, in commemoration of this legend, the winners at the Pythian Games received a wreath of laurel picked in the Temple of Apollo.
 Noteworthily, the name Delphi may indicate archaic veneration of Gaia at the site.

 Delphi became the site of a major Temple to Phoebus Apollo, as well as the Pythian Games and the famous prehistoric oracle.
-According to the Homeric-hymn to the Pythian God Apollo, God Apollo shot his first arrow as an infant which effectively slew the serpent Pytho, the son of Gaia, who guarded the spot.
-To atone the murder of Gaia’s son, God Apollo was forced to fly and spend eight years in menial service before he could return forgiven.
-A festival, the Septeria, was held every year, at which the whole story was represented: the slaying of the serpent, and the flight, atonement, and return of the God.
+According to the Homeric hymn to the Pythian God Apollo, God Apollo shot his first arrow as an infant and slew the serpent Pytho, the son of Gaia, who guarded the spot.
+To atone for the murder of Gaia’s son, God Apollo had to fly for eight years and spend them doing menial service.
+After claiming forgiveness, he was finally able to return.
+This incident is what inspired Sepeteria.
+The festival of Septeria was a yearly tradition.
+Every year the story was told again.
+Of course, the focus was exactly as it went.
+First, the slaying of the serpent and the flight, followed by atonement and, to conclude, the return of Apollo.

 The ruins of the Temple of Apollo in Delphi Archaeological Site visible today date from the 4th century BC, and are of a peripteral Doric Building.
 It was erected on the remains of an earlier temple, dated to the 6th century BC which itself was erected on the site of a 7th-century BC construction attributed to the architects Trophonios and Agamedes.

-If you would like to know more join our experienced personnel and visit with one of our tours.
+If you would like to know more, join our experienced personnel and visit with one of our tours.